ocaml/dune/doc/dune-files.rst

 ``<name>`` is the name of the dialect being defined.
 It must be unique in a given project.

-``(extension <string>)`` specifies the file extension used for this dialect, for interfaces and implementations.
-The extension string must not contain any dots, and be unique in a given project (so that a given extension can be mapped back to a corresponding dialect).
+For interfaces and implementations, ``(extension <string>)`` specifies the file extension used for this dialect.
+The extension string must not contain any dots and be unique in a given project (so that a given extension can be mapped back to a corresponding dialect).

 ``<optional fields>`` are:

-- ``(preprocess <action>)`` is the action to run to produce a valid OCaml abstract syntax tree.
-It is expected to read the file given in the variable named ``input-file`` and output a *binary* abstract syntax tree on its standard output.
+- Run ``(preprocess <action>)`` to produce a valid OCaml abstract syntax tree.
+It's expected to read the file given in the variable named ``input-file`` and output a *binary* abstract syntax tree on its standard output.
 See :ref:`preprocessing-actions` for more information.

-  If the field is not present, it is assumed that the corresponding source code is already valid OCaml code and can be passed to the OCaml compiler as-is.
+  If the field isn't present, it's assumed that the corresponding source code is already valid OCaml code and can be passed to the OCaml compiler as-is.

-- ``(format <action>)`` is the action to run to format source code for this dialect.
+- Run ``(format <action>)`` to format source code for this dialect.
 The action is expected to read the file given in the variable named ``input-file`` and output the formatted source code on its standard output.
 For more information.
 See :ref:`formatting-main` for more information.

-  If the field is not present, then if ``(preprocess <action>)`` is not present (so that the dialect consists of valid OCaml code), then by default the dialect will be formatted as any other OCaml code.
+  If the field is not present, then ``(preprocess <action>)`` is also not present (so that the dialect consists of valid OCaml code).
+In that case, the dialect will be formatted as any other OCaml code by default.
 Otherwise no special formatting will be done.

 .. _formatting: